Describing the asymptotic behaviour of multicolour P\'olya urns via smoothing systems analysis: Preliminaries and statement of the main results

 \subsection{Projections on large Jordan spaces}

-Except for this digression on small eigenvalues, we are interested in the present paper in the behaviour of $U(n)$ along large Jordan blocks. \textbf{We will now on fix $E$ a Jordan subspace of $R$ associated to a large eigenvalue $\lambda$.} We denote by $\nu+1$ the size of its associated Jordan block and we denote by $v$ one eigenvector of $E$ associated to the random variable $\lambda$.
-The asympotic behaviour of $U(n)$ projected onto the subspace $E$ is described by the following theorem: \begin{thm}[cf.~\cite{Pouyanne08}] If $\frac12<\sigma<1$, then,
+Except for this digression on small eigenvalues, we are interested in the present paper in the behaviour of $U(n)$ along large Jordan blocks. \textbf{We will from now on fix $E$ a Jordan subspace of $R$ associated to a large eigenvalue $\lambda$.} We denote by $\nu+1$ the size of its associated Jordan block (being also the dimension of $E$) and we denote by $v$ one eigenvector of $E$ associated to the eigenvalue $\lambda$.